-A lab-based test (CYP2C19 Genotype Testing) to identify ischemic stroke and transient ischemic attack (TIA) patients who are resistant to Clopidogrel
+A lab-based test (CYP2C19 Genotype Testing) to identify ischemic stroke and transient ischemic attack (TIA) patients who are resistant to Clopidogrel.

 A Point of Care Test (POCT) for neonates to prevent permanent hearing loss caused by gentamicin-induced ototoxicity.